MicrosoftDocs/quantum-docs/articles/how-to-share-access-quantum-workspace.md

 ## Azure Active Directory

 Each user must have an account in your organization's Azure Active Directory before you can grant them access to your workspace.
-To add new users, you must be a User Administrator or Global Administrator.
+To add new users, you must be a **User Administrator** or **Global Administrator**.
 For instructions, see [Add a new user](/azure/active-directory/fundamentals/add-users-azure-active-directory#add-a-new-user).

 ## Add users as contributors to your Azure Quantum workspace

 1. Sign in to the [Azure portal](https://portal.azure.com) and navigate to your Azure Quantum workspace.
-You must be an Owner of the workspace in order to add users.
+You must be an **Owner** of the workspace in order to add users.

 1. Select **Access control (IAM)** from the left-side menu.
 Select **Add**, and then **Add role assignment**.
     :::image type="content" source="media/bulk-invite-users-add-assignment.png" alt-text="Screen shot showing how to add a new role assignment to your Azure Quantum workspace.":::